 The Wexner funders and Grant Review Committee work together to determine the Innovation Fund priorities and select final grantees.
 In the first grant cycle, they chose to fund innovative programs or initiatives that foster meaningful Jewish connections with people who do not feel engaged.
 Priority areas included single or married individuals without children (ages 21-45), interfaith couples and families, and the LGBTQ community.

-The Fund made its first round of grants, totaling $150,000, in late 2018.
-The following three-year grant was awarded:
+The Fund made its second round of grants, totaling $150,000, in late 2019.
+The following three-year grants were awarded: